open-mmlab/mmyolo/docs/en/overview.md

 MMYOLO is a YOLO series algorithm toolbox, which currently implements only the target detection task and will subsequently support various tasks such as instance segmentation, panoramic segmentation and key point detection.
 It includes a rich set of target detection algorithms and related components and modules, and the following is its overall framework.

 MMYOLO file structure is identical to the MMDetection.
-To allow full reuse of the MMDetection code, MMYOLO includes only custom content, which consists of 3 main parts:datasets、models、engine.
+To allow full reuse of the MMDetection code, MMYOLO includes only custom content, which consists of 3 main parts: `datasets`, `models`, `engine`.

 - **datasets** supports a variety of data sets for target detection
   - **transforms** includes various data enhancement transforms